 Who qualifies for SoFi student loan refinance?

-SoFi requires applicants be U.S. citizens or permanent residents with degrees from a Title IV accredited university, have a job or an offer letter to start in 90 days, a responsible financial history, and a strong monthly cash flow.
+SoFi student loan refinancing requires applicants be U.S. citizens or permanent residents with degrees from a Title IV accredited university, have a job or an offer letter to start in 90 days, a responsible financial history, and a strong monthly cash flow.
 In addition to U.S. citizens and permanent residents, SoFi will also accept foreign applicants who have a Visa.

 Refinancing is available for unsubsidized Direct Loans, Graduate PLUS loans, and/or private loans.